-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools d.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 13.12 Provident Fund and Mandatory Provident Fund Scheme" d.
 For the employment of supply teachers paid on fixed daily rate basis, school should observe the principles set out in the "Guide to salary assessment" and relevant circulars announcing the daily rates of pay for supply staff issued from time to time.
-13.12 Provident Fund and Mandatory Provident Fund Section 7.5.4 on "Provident Fund Scheme" All relevant provisions in the SAG are applicable with the following revision: Paragraph 1.a of section 7.5.4 is revised to read as follows: a.
+All relevant provisions in the SAG are applicable with the following revision: Paragraph 1.a of section 7.5.4 is revised to read as follows: a.
 All teaching staff are required to join the Provident Fund Scheme and contribute to either the Grant Schools Provident Fund or the Subsidized Schools Provident Fund, except for those aged over 55 on first appointment to aided schools, those employed on temporary basis, those employed on gratuity-bearing contract terms or those paid by grants other than the Salaries Grant.
-An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the Fund is in Appendix G .
+An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the Fund is in Appendix G (of the Grant.
+An extract from the Provident Fund Rules stating the benefits that a teacher-contributor may receive from the

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 14.1 & Financial Section 6.6 on All relevant sections and provisions in the 14.2 management "Internal control" SAG are applicable with the following revisions: Handling of Section 6.6.3 on Paragraph 5 of section 6.6.3 is revised to read income and "Handling of as follows: expenditure school income" 5.
+Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Section 6.6 on All relevant sections and provisions in the "Internal control" SAG are applicable with the following revisions: Section 6.6.3 on Paragraph 5 of section 6.6.3 is revised to read "Handling of as follows: school income" 5.
 In accordance with Regulation 63 of the Education Regulations, a school without IMC shall issue official receipts with counterfoils or duplicate copies for every sum of money received.
-IMC schools should issue official receipts upon request of students/parents (instead of issuing receipts for every sum of money).
+Aided IMC schools should refer to Section 6.2(iv) of the "Guide to Financial Management".
 The receipts should be in prescribed form, serially numbered, issued in sequence, dated and stamped with the school chop.
 They should also bear the name of the payee and the amount collected.
 The Supervisor as well as the Principal must ensure that the internal control system of the school is sound and effective to prevent fraud/misappropriation of funds and in particular all collections are promptly banked in and all collections are properly accounted for.
-In view of administrative difficulties which may be encountered by some aided schools, school may refer to the relaxed requirements for the issue of official receipts for the types of collection stated at Appendix 11.
-However, separate receipts to students should be issued upon request.
+In view of administrative difficulties which may be encountered by some aided schools, school may refer to the relaxed requirements for the issue of official receipts for the types of collection stated at Appendix 11 (of Section 6 of the SAG).
+However, separate receipts to students should be issued upon request. in the SAG Section 6.6 on "Internal control" Section 6.6.3 on "Handling of